bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 1. What is React JS and what problems does it try and solve?

+React JS is a Javascript library a developer created that allows us to build out websites with good UI more quickly.

 1. What does it mean to _think_ in react?

+To consider projects, as you start them, in components.
+Separating each section of a page down into boxes of components, organized by like functions and design.

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+The main difference is that a Class component can hold state, data that can be changed and passed through to other components.
+Functional components pass props.
+Syntatically, we write Class components differently than Functional components as well - class components extend React.Component and utilize super() to access React's built in methods and functionality.

 1. Describe state.

+State is data held and passed into components, but it is mutable - it can be updated between renderings.
+State is created in a class component but can be passed and updated between parent and child.

 1. Describe props.

+Props are properties that are passed into functional components from a parent component and are immutable - the data shouldn't change.

 ## Project